Podcastindex-org/podcast-namespace/chapters/jsonChapters.md

 This is the initial spec for a json chapter format that can be referenced in an RSS feed using the "podcast" namespace.

+This type of file should be served with a type of 'application/audio-chapters+json';

 The "chapters" property is an array of "chapter" objects taking this form:

 ```